ServiceStack/servicestack.net/MyApp/_videos/grpc/video1.md

 date: 01-04-2022
 ---

-In this video we'll walk through configuring Flutter and gRPC .NET Services with the `flutter-grpc` mix template to add a new Flutter application using your locally installed **Flutter SDK** to an existing ServiceStack `grpc` project that has been configured to support gRPC services.
+The video guides viewers through configuring a Flutter application with gRPC .NET services using the `flutter-grpc` mix template, starting with Flutter and gRPC services introduction and installation of the required SDK and template.

+It demonstrates creating typed Dart DTOs for gRPC services, making typed requests, and keeping the Flutter app in sync with the .NET backend through automatic updates.